Portal | CLARIN Centre voor Nederland en Vlaanderen

 Collection Policy

-An important part of the mission of the Dutch Language Institute (Instituut voor de Nederlandse Taal – INT) is providing access to Dutch source material in the form of historical and contemporary corpora, dictionaries, lexical digital databases, grammars, including the required technical tools.
-Apart from the data we produce ourselves we also accept resources from other organisations.
+An important part of the mission of the Dutch Language Institute is providing access to Dutch source material in the form of historical and contemporary corpora, dictionaries, lexical digital databases, grammars, … including the required technical tools.
+Apart from the data we produce ourselves we also accept resources from other organizations.

 Scope of the collection